-Results and summary of cases and interventions are shown in table 2.
-12 cases were identified some with more than one episode of infective endocarditis.
-Age ranged from 5 to 83 with P.aeruginosa and K.pneumoniae cases identified, no cases of E.coli infective endocarditis were identified.
-Resistance mechanism was identified in 8 cases which included 6 carbapenemase producing organisms and 2 pseudomonal isolates with porin channel mutations.
-K.pneumoniaecarbapenemases included KPC and NDM-1 genes/enzymes.
-The P.aeruginosa isolates possessed Verona integronmetallobetalactamase (VIM).
+The results and summary of cases and interventions are shown in Table 2.
+Twelve patients were identified with more than one episode of infective endocarditis.
+Age ranged from 5 to 83 years, with P.aeruginosa and K.pneumoniae cases identified, and no cases of E.coli infective endocarditis were identified.
+The resistance mechanism was identified in eight cases, including six carbapenemase-producing organisms and two pseudomonal isolates with porin channel mutations.
+K.pneumoniae carbapenemases include the KPC and NDM-1 genes and enzymes.
+P.aeruginosa isolates possessed Verona integron metallo-beta-lactamase (VIM).